 Jasper Ridge Partners is a fee-only financial advisor firm that is headquartered in Fort Worth, Texas, and can serve investors in Texas and California.
 Wealth preservation and investment management are at the core of Jasper Ridge Partners’ services.

 Jasper Ridge Partners Background

 Jasper Ridge Partners was originally part of billionaire businessman Robert Bass’ investment company, Robert M. Bass Group, which was established in 1985.
 Jasper Ridge Partners became a separate firm in 2005.
 Today, Jasper Ridge Partners is under the ownership of managing partners Mark Wolfson, Richard Hayes, Linda Assante, Jeremy Wolfe, George Phipps, Cayman Seacrest and Cori Duncan.

-Jasper Ridge Partners has an exclusive client base, with just over 40 clients in total.
+Jasper Ridge Partners has an exclusive client base.
 The firm serves a few ultra-high-networth individuals and families.
 However, it mostly works with private investment vehicles.
 These vehicles typically manage the assets of individuals, institutions and pooled funds.
 The firm also manages the Jasper Ridge Charitable Fund.

 Jasper Ridge Partners sets its minimum investment requirements on a client-by-client basis.

 Although Jasper Ridge Partners’ list of services may appear fairly short, the firm is actually quite flexible in what it can provide.
 This allows the firm’s advisors to individually customize plans for every client.
 Below is an overview of Jasper Ridge Partners’ available services:

 - Wealth preservation and enhancement

 - Investment management

 Jasper Ridge Partners Investment Philosophy